timescale/docs/_partials/_graphing-ohlcv-data.md

 When you have extracted the raw OHLCV data, you can use it to graph the result in a candlestick chart, using Grafana.
 To do this, you need to have Grafana set up to connect to your TimescaleDB database.
-For more information about how to do this, see the [Grafana setup instructions][grafana-setup].

 <Procedure>